USMC Social

 Reflection

 This project reinforced the importance of procedural, modular workflows when working under tight deadlines and heavy iteration.
-Building flexible systems up front enabled faster decision-making and smoother revisions — an approach I continue to apply to social and brand work, and one I’m actively expanding through more advanced procedural tools.
+Building flexible systems up front enabled faster decision-making and smoother revisions.
+An approach I continue to apply to social and brand work, and one I’m actively expanding through more advanced procedural tools like Houdini.